North Berwick, Maine: Geography

 According to the United States Census Bureau, the town has a total area of 38.16 sqmi, of which 38.02 sqmi is land and 0.14 sqmi is water.
 North Berwick is drained by the Great Works River and its tributary, the Negutaquet River.
-Bauneg Beg Hill, at an elevation of 866 ft above sea level, is the town's highest point.
+Bauneg Beg Mountain, at an elevation of 866 ft above sea level, is the town's highest point.